-TLC is governed by a volunteer Board of Directors which sets policy directions and budget priorities for the organization.
-Board members are nominated by TLC’s Board Development Committee and elected by the general membership.
-They serve three-year terms and cannot serve more than two consecutive terms.
+T.L.C. is governed by a volunteer Board of Directors that sets policy directions and budget priorities for the organization.
+Board members are nominated by T.L.C.’s Board Development Committee and elected by the general membership.
+They serve three-year terms and serve no more than two consecutive terms.

-TLC’s Board Officers include a chair, vice-chair, president, treasurer, and secretary.
-The Board Officers are selected from among the Board of Directors.
-The chair presides at all meetings of the Board of Directors and Executive Committee.
+T.L.C.’s Board Officers include a chair, vice-chair, president, Treasurer, and Secretary.
+The Board Officers are elected from among the Board of Directors.
+The chair presides at all Board of Directors and Executive Committee meetings and is the organization’s chief executive officer responsible for the management of T.L.C.
 The vice-chair acts in place of the chair as needed.
-The president is the chief executive officer of the organization and is responsible for the management of TLC.
-The treasurer controls the funds of the organization, ensures that the books are kept properly and prepares or causes to have prepared financial reports.
+The Treasurer controls the organization’s funds, ensures that the books are kept properly, and prepares or causes have prepared financial reports.
 The secretary is responsible for recording the minutes of the Board meetings.
 Officers serve one-year terms.
 Read our bylaws here.

 Current Board Members